 6. Don’t pay for cover that you don’t want

-All of these could certainly come in handy, but they will almost certainly increase your premium.
-If you’re willing to risk it, taking these extras off of your policy could save you money in the short-term.
+All of these could definitely come in handy, but they will almost certainly increase your premium.
+If you’re willing to risk it, taking these extras off your policy could save you money in the short-term.

 7. Think carefully about modifications

 It may be tempting to customise your wheels, but weigh up the costs before you go ahead.
-Any modifications could make your car more attractive in the eyes of thieves and your car insurance may go up to reflect this increased risk.
+Many modifications could make your car more attractive in the eyes of thieves, and your car insurance may go up to reflect this increased risk.